-The mission of the corporation is to provide Christian apologetics, mentoring and educational programs to persons involved in public service in Congress and to citizens who interact with individuals on Capitol Hill, and to support Christian outreach in the public service arena.
+The mission of the corporation is to provide on a rigorously non-partisan basis Christian apologetics, mentoring and educational programs to persons involved in public service in Congress and to citizens who interact with individuals on Capitol Hill, and to support Christian outreach in the public service arena.

 Contributions to the foundation are tax-deductible to the fullest extent allowed by law.
 Checks should be made to the order of: The 52-Week Ministry Foundation.
 Wire transfer information is available on request.
 A copy of the foundation’s IRS Form 990 is also available upon request.